elastic/enterprise-search-network-drive-connector/README.md

 Later, you will [configure the connector](#configure-the-connector) with these values.

-ℹ️ The connector uses [pysmb](https://pysmb.readthedocs.io/en/latest/) module for connecting to your Network Drives. pysmb supports SMB1 and SMB2.
+ℹ️ The connector uses the [pysmb](https://pysmb.readthedocs.io/en/latest/) module to connect to your Network Drives. `pysmb` supports SMB1 and SMB2.

 Some connector features require additional details.
 Review the following documentation if you plan to use these features: